 If you don’t have health insurance, it may be difficult to afford medical treatment.
-When it comes to your insurance coverage, you may be forced to spend a lot more money than you thought in a short period.
+Regarding your insurance coverage, you may be forced to spend a lot more money than you thought in a short period.
 In this article, we will give you ideas about health insurance deductibles.

 But what about the deductibles on your health insurance?
 What is their mechanism of operation?
 Moreover, what can you do to make your life even better?
 There are several different types of health insurance deductibles, and we’ll guide you through each one and explain which one makes the most sense for you.